Discrimination, Sexual Misconduct, and Sexual Harassment

-The Center for Community Standards works in conjunction with the Office of Civil Rights Compliance & Investigation on incidents relating to discrimination, sexual harassment, and sexual misconduct.
+The Center for Community Standards works in conjunction with WSU Compliance and Civil Rights (CCR) on incidents relating to discrimination, sexual harassment, and sexual misconduct.

 Discriminatory harassment includes harassment on the basis of race; sex/gender; sexual orientation; gender identity/expression; religion; age; color; creed; national or ethnic origin; physical, mental, or sensory disability (including disability requiring the use of a trained service animal); marital status; genetic information; and/or status as an honorably discharged veteran or member of the military.

 Discrimination is considered sufficiently severe, persistent, or pervasive when it creates an intimidating, hostile, or offensive environment; or when it unreasonably interferes with an individual's work, academic performance, living environment, personal security, or participation in any WSU activity.